antoniolofiego/StarWarsSpaceshipStore/README.md

 A small project to practice a React interview-like assignment, inspired by @techieeliot's suggestion as he shared the same assignment.
 Initially it started just as an experiment for `react-hot-toast` but it expanded to encompass the assignment itself.

-## Notes
+## Notes/Tech Stack

-- This took me around 2 hours
+- This took me around 2 hours for the main logic and another couple of hours for adjustments and small clean-ups
+- Next.js
 - Tailwind CSS for styling
 - `react-hot-toast` for notifications
 - `swr` as the data fetching library